Setting Up the Bridge to Broadband Mapping Tool

-In order to access the Digital Bridge K-12 mapping tool, users need to sign in using a Google account instead of with a WAMS account.
+In order to access the Bridge to Broadband mapping tool, users need to sign in using a Google account instead of with a WAMS account.

 You might have already configured Google single sign-on for your organization so that users can use the Sign in with Google button to sign into WISEhome.
 If you haven't completed that setup, refer to the Google Single Sign-on guide for complete instructions.

 Once you are submitting the necessary data and have configured Google single sign-on, the next step is to the next step is to have the superintendent or a district administrator with access to the WISEadmin Portal application acknowledge the Digital Equity & Student Address - Data Sharing agreement.
 To complete these steps, a user needs to have either the District Admin or Agency role in WISEadmin Portal.